Chapter 3 : They Don't Call it Firewhiskey for Nothing

 "They've been up to something," I heard Lily hiss.
 Following her gaze, I saw the boys emerge from a staircase off to the side of Gryffindor tower.
 They were striding towards us, all looking rather pleased with themselves.

 "What have you been doing?"
 Lily said suspiciously when the boys were near enough to hear.

 "Just showing Pepper here around the place," James replied innocently, "oh, look, seats!"

 He danced past Lily and Lynn pulled me along behind him.
 She sat us on a squashy couch, and Remus Lupin sank into the seat on my other side.
 Lily continued questioning the boys, but none of them would give her a straight answer, much to her frustration.

 "Are you alright, Jane?
-You look a bit feverish," Lupin said softly from beside me.
+You look a bit feverish," Remus finally inquired softly from beside me, sounding concerned.

-"Do you need water or anything?" he still sounded concerned.
+"Do you need water or anything?" his brows knitted.

 "No, no…" I closed my eyes, intending to rest them only for a moment, but when I opened them next I was staring into the enormous yellow-green eyes of my kneazle from flat on my stomach in bed.

 A/N: Just thought I'd drop in and let you know that all the chapter images have been and will continue to be made by me.
 They're not great, but they'll do.